zediogoviana/zediogoviana.github.io/content/posts/analysing-electricity-consumption-with-livebook.md

 {{< image src="../../img/electricity-analysis/daily_difference.png" alt="daily difference in kwh for consumption and production" position="center" style="border-radius: 8px;" >}}

 &nbsp;
 - This last one shows the difference aggregate by month.
 This way we can estimate how much we'll have to pay, and how much we'll receive by injecting the production into the grid.
-(There's also a profits plot, but I prefer not to show that one because the values are just rough estimates since there are other variables, like taxes, that change the results quite significantly.)

 {{< image src="../../img/electricity-analysis/monthly_difference.png" alt="monthly difference in kwh for consumption and production" position="center" style="border-radius: 8px;" >}}

 ## Possible Next Steps

-This **Livebook** has a lot of things that can be added in terms of complexity, and that may be helpful for the analysis.
-Below there are some examples of what I'm thinking to add and maybe write a follow-up post.
+This **Livebook** has various options that can be added in terms of complexity, which would improve the analysis process.
+Below there are a few potential additions and maybe I'll write a follow-up post, in the future.

 ### Using Scholar